1971 thru 1976 DKR

 In the book Oklahoma vs. Texas, author Robert Heard says, “Royal made a mistake when he did not leave Clayborn in the offensive backfield that would have given Texas at least one halfback with both speed and moves.
 Injuries continue to hurt the horns.
 Against O.U., two starters miss the game, and six others are injured during the game.
 David McLeod is lost for the season, and Gordon leaves with a scratched eyeball.
 Texas lost 4 of 5 fumbles against O.U.

-Coach Royal complains that O.U. coming off of probation was allowed to play with players who were the reason for the punishment.
-It did not sit well with Royal that O.U. had a “monster team” in 1975 recruited through illegal tactics.
+Coach Royal complains that O.U., coming off probation, was allowed to play with players who were the reason for the punishment.
+Royal does not like the Fact that O.U. had a “monster team” in 1975 recruited through illegal tactics.

-Texas experiments with the “Wingbone” and only the Aggies remaining on their schedule led the nation to score 35.3 points per game.
+Texas experiments with the “Wingbone,” and with only the Aggies remaining on their schedule led the nation in scoring 35.3 points per game.

 Shearer is named the defensive MVP for the Arkansas game.
 A game with 13 turnovers.